Gaius Iulius Caesar Germanicus

-In 38 CE. the games were held, during which the emperor’s sister, Drusilla died.
+In 38 CE the games were held, during which the emperor’s sister, Drusilla died.
 Public mourning was then announced.
 A few months after the funeral, he married Lollia Paulina, the wife of Memmius Regulus.
 In 38 CE Macro committed suicide.
 In 39 CE the state’s finances deteriorated considerably because Caligula recklessly threw away the money left by Tiberius.
 To improve this state of affairs, the emperor began confiscating properties.
 When in the middle of September Gaius prepared a great expedition against the Germans, a conspiracy aimed at slaying the emperor was discovered.
 His senatorial leaders (the army commander Getelik and Marcus Aemilius Lepidus, the ex-husband of Drusilla) died, and the emperor’s sisters, Agrippina the Younger and Julia the Younger, involved in the conspiracy were exiled to the islands.

 Caligula broke up with his wife Lilia and got married to Caesonia.
 30 days after the wedding, she gave birth to his daughter, whom the emperor acknowledged as his own.
 Thanks to the wave of political processes and property confiscations, the ruler had the resources for all his desires and entertainment.
-In the middle of September 39 CE the emperor went to Germania, which he decided to annex to the Empire.
+In the middle of September 39 CE, the emperor went to Germania, which he decided to annex to the Empire.
 Crossing Rhine itself was considered a dazzling victory and he began his way back to Rome.
 Further military operations on behalf of the emperor were conducted by Galba.
 In 40 CE he took over Mauritania, whose ruler had to commit suicide.
-In spring 40 CE Caligula led the legions to the north coast of Gaul, pretending to prepare an expedition against the Britons, and because a British prince came to the camp, the mystification was considered a great victory.
+In the spring of 40 CE, Caligula led the legions to the north coast of Gaul, pretending to prepare an expedition against the Britons, and because a British prince came to the camp, the mystification was considered a great victory.
 Immediately after that, Caligula, full of praise, returned to Rome and entered the city in glory.
 The rest of his reign consisted of feasts and games for the people.

 They were excavated from the Nemi lake – a tiny reservoir 30 kilometres south of Rome.
 These were real floating palaces – with heating, baths and toilets.
 What prompted Caligula to build such large ships on such a small lake (1.67 km2)?
 According to Roman law, the lake was sacred, and so an absolute ban on swimming on it was obligatory.
 Caligula was fascinated with the Egyptian goddess Isis, as well as with the sumptuous life of Ptolemies.
 He wanted to create something the biggest – big Imperial ships, surpassing everything that the world had seen.
 An additional aspect for which he decided to build his floating palaces was the specific microclimate of the place.
-Extremely clean region with slightly lower temperatures than in Rome caused that the richest Roman citizens eagerly built their residences there.
+The extremely clean region with slightly lower temperatures than in Rome caused the richest Roman citizens eagerly built their residences there.
 The lake was additionally connected with the capital with the famous Via Appia.

 In Rome, another conspiracy to murder the reigning emperor began.
 It was to be led by a.e.
-Cassius Chaerea, who had the reputation of an outstanding soldier in Roman legions and served as a tribune of the praetorian guard.
+Cassius Chaerea, who had the reputation of an outstanding soldier in the Roman legions and served as a tribune of the praetorian guard.
 His duties included, first of all, a morning visit to the emperor, who gave him the motto of the day.
 This ritual caused Chaerea more and more trouble.
 Due to the fact that he had a high voice, he became the object of Caligula’s derision.
 The emperor not only called him “a girl”, but he invented increasingly obscene slogans.
 The whole community knew that he systematically insulted the commander and deliberately humiliated him.
 Another tribune of the Praetorian Guard joined Chaerea, Cornelius Sabinus.
 He also had serious reasons for this, as he was often the object of the perverse and insulting whims of the emperor.

-Participants of the action were to wait for Caligula when he would come back for dinner from the theatre.
+Participants in the action were to wait for Caligula when he would come back for dinner from the theatre.
 They decided to attack him in the narrow corridor of the underground gallery in the palace.
 Only there it was possible to surprise the emperor, not allowing quick guard intervention, consisting of Germanicus warriors.
 The conspirators, however, had to wait, after the end of the performance, the emperor stopped behind the scenes and talked with several actors about the next performance, which was to take place in the afternoon.